kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-14-deploying-the-website.md

 This concludes the series _Introduction to Gulp.js_.
 Developing and deploying with Gulp.js is fun.

 I like the UNIX philosophy of Gulp.js: Having small files, which do one task and connect these to larger workflows.
-And because I kept my Gulp.js tasks small, pluggable, and easily shareable, I was able to add Gulp.js to my second website in less than five minutes.
+And because I kept my Gulp.js tasks small, pluggable, and shareable, I was able to add Gulp.js to my second website in less than five minutes.

 {% more "View Source on GitHub", "https://github.com/kogakure/gulp-tutorial", true %}